How to Show Appreciation to Your Team All Year Long

 - Find unique ways to thank people.
 There are plenty of ways to tell an associate how much their contributions have meant to the organization.
 Finding a unique way to tell a person how much their contribution has meant to the organization, and to you personally, will help that person understand the overall impact their contribution has had.

 - You don’t have to show your appreciation with a monetary contribution.
-There are a variety of ways to show your appreciation to your colleagues beyond a cash incentive.
+There are a variety of ways to show your appreciation to your team beyond a cash incentive.
 You can do this by supporting their favorite community outreach program, cheering at a sporting event they participate in, providing a handwritten thank you note, giving kudos during a team meeting, giving your direct reports an extra vacation or PTO day, or a thank you video.
-Here is a link to an additional set of non-monetary ways of thanking your coworkers or direct reports.
+Here are even more non-monetary ways of thanking your coworkers or direct reports.